 Use Leave-in Conditioner

-When braids are too tight, your scalp feels the brink of it.
+When braids are too tight, your scalp feels the bulk of it.
 If your scalp feels more dry and tense than usual, apply a leave-in conditioner to soothe the area and loosen up the braids.
 However, you must keep in mind that too much leave-in conditioner can cause unwanted build-up and residue.
 Try using a spray leave-in conditioner that you can easily spritz between your braids and evenly across your scalp.

 Give Yourself a Scalp Massage